-The lowa Department of Public Health's (IDPH) Grants to Counties (GTC) program was created in 1987 under Governor Branstad with support from the agriculture community to provide funds to county environmental health agencies to test and rehabilitate wells and to plug abandoned wells at a significant rate in order to protect groundwater resources.
+The Iowa Department of Public Health's (IDPH) Grants to Counties (GTC) program was created in 1987 under Governor Branstad with support from the agriculture community to provide funds to county environmental health agencies to test and rehabilitate wells and to plug abandoned wells at a significant rate in order to protect groundwater resources.
 Abandoned wells are still prominent across lowa and present a serious threat to groundwater quality.
 The funds for the program come from a tax on all pesticides (commercial, ag, and residential) and amount to approximately \$1.7 million annually.
 Because all of the participating counties are not able to use the entire share of the funds, the unused amount is returned to the fund and divided equally among the participating counties the next year.
-To spend the extra money, the reimbursement amounts were increased and arsenic testing was added to the program for FY 2016.
-Due to the cuts, counties only received \$26,000 although \$36,000 had been budgeted.
-Because the extra amount was appropriated to use on another during the 2015 session, the program will run out of money in most counties during FY 2016 challenging homeowners, realtors, lenders, and real estate attorneys when that the reimbursement is not available.
 The Legislature should continue to provide authority to IDPH to reallocate unused funds to counties needing additional funds for GTC.